makeitmin/handwriting-classifier/README.md

 # 2019-2_DeepLearning-Project
 This is Handwriting Distinction Project using CNN(Convolution Neural Network).
-This model uses multi-class-classification and distincts each handwriting of 10 people.
+The project was conducted at deep-learning class in Korea Polytechnic University.
+The model in this project uses multi-class-classification and distincts each handwriting of 10 people.
 Final accuracy is 85.83%.
+The project will update continuously.

 ## Prerequsites
 - Dataset